xpresserjs/documentation/controllers/index.md

 The above is an example of a **class file** controller.

-The class file controller **MUST** extend xpresser's base controller (`$.controller`), this extension lets xpresser know that you are using a class and not an object. this is because javascript has no official way of checking if a variable is a class.
+The class file controller **MUST** extend xpresser's base controller (`ControllerClass`), this extension lets xpresser know that you are using a class and not an object. this is because javascript has no official way of checking if a variable is a class.

 The `PostController` contains a **static** method and a **non-static** method, both works exactly the same way.
 Usage depends on your preference.